 \section{Abstract}

-From serving a cup of coffee to carefully rearranging delicate items, stable object placement is a crucial skill for future robots.
-This skill is challenging due to the required accuracy, which is difficult to achieve under geometric uncertainty.
-We leverage differentiable contact dynamics to develop a principled method for stable object placement under geometric uncertainty.
-We estimate the geometric uncertainty by minimizing the discrepancy between the force-torque sensor readings and the model predictions through gradient descent.
-We further keep track of a belief over multiple possible geometric parameters to mitigate the gradient-based method's sensitivity to the initialization.
-We verify our approach in the real world on various geometric uncertainties, including the in-hand pose uncertainty of the grasped object, the object’s shape uncertainty, and the environment’s shape uncertainty.
+From serving a cup of coffee to positioning mechanical parts during assembly, stable object placement is a crucial skill for future robots.
+It becomes particularly challenging under geometric uncertainties, \eg, when the object pose or shape is not known accurately.
+This work leverages a \textit{differentiable simulation model} of contact dynamics to tackle this challenge.
+We derive a novel gradient that relates force-torque sensor readings to geometric uncertainties, thus enabling uncertainty estimation by minimizing discrepancies between sensor data and model predictions via gradient descent.
+Gradient-based methods are sensitive to initialization.
+To mitigate this effect, we maintain a \textit{belief} over multiple estimates and choose the robot action based on the current belief at each timestep.
+In experiments on a Franka robot arm, our method achieved promising results on multiple objects under various geometric uncertainties, including the in-hand pose uncertainty of a grasped object, the object shape uncertainty, and the environment uncertainty.